 Themed Workshop Request: Generative AI

-The University of Toronto recognizes the transformative potential of generative AI in higher education and is committed to supporting its responsible integration into teaching and learning practices.
-To support this strategic priority, the Centre for Teaching Support & Innovation (CTSI) is offering a series of workshops for U of T instructors to equip educators with the knowledge and skills needed to address generative AI capabilities and responsibly incorporate its use into teaching practices.
-Together, these sessions will guide participants to explore practical applications of AI in education, reimagine learning outcomes and assessments, and gain hands-on experience with Microsoft Copilot, all while fostering a critical examination of the role of AI literacy across teaching contexts.
+The University of Toronto recognizes the transformative potential of generative AI (GenAI) in higher education and is committed to supporting its responsible integration into teaching and learning practices.
+To support this strategic priority, the Centre for Teaching Support & Innovation (CTSI) is offering a series of themed workshops for U of T instructors – designed to equip educators with the knowledge, tools, and practical strategies needed to navigate generative AI in their teaching contexts.
+Together, these sessions invite participants to critically examine AI’s implications for learning outcomes and assessment design, explore U of T’s institutionally supported AI tools, and engage in evidence-informed dialogue about the evolving role of generative AI in higher education.

-Please note that CTSI requires a minimum of 1 month’s notice to book a 1-hour webinar and 2 months’ notice to book a 2-hour workshop.
+Please note that CTSI requires a minimum of 1 month’s notice to book a workshop.
 This is to ensure we have time to identify CTSI facilitators and prepare the session.

 Topic 1